xdelaruelle/modules/doc/source/module.rst

 Module variants are reported along the module they are associated to on :subcmd:`list` sub-command results.
-They are also reported on :subcmd:`avail` and :subcmd:`spider` sub-command if specified in search query or added to the element to report in sub-command output (see :option:`--output`/:option:`-o` option).
+They are also reported on :subcmd:`avail` and :subcmd:`spider` sub-commands if specified in search query or added to the element to report in sub-command output (see :option:`--output`/:option:`-o` option).